Kill Blue: Characters

+A first-year student who is a member of Unicorn due to her specializing in marine sports.
+Known as "The Mermaid Queen", she has a split personality that switches when she sleeps.
+One personality is meek and gentle, while the other is energetic and prideful.
+She has a crush of Ogami, unaware that he is really a middle-aged man.

 Media

 Manga

-Written and illustrated by Tadatoshi Fujimaki, the series was serialized in Shueisha's Weekly Shōnen Jump magazine from April 17, 2023, to September 1, 2025.
-As of November 2025, the series' individual chapters have been collected into twelve tankōbon volumes.
+Written and illustrated by Tadatoshi Fujimaki, Kill Blue was serialized in Shueisha's Weekly Shōnen Jump magazine from April 17, 2023, to September 1, 2025.
+The series' individual chapters have been collected into thirteen tankōbon volumes, released from September 4, 2023, to December 4, 2025.

-Viz Media and Manga Plus are publishing the series in English simultaneously with its Japanese release.
-Viz Media began releasing the volumes digitally in July 2024.
+Viz Media and Manga Plus simultaneously published the series in English with its Japanese release.
+Viz Media began releasing the volumes digitally in Summer 2024.